mschuylermoss/mschuylermoss.github.io/index.md

 Hi, I'm Schuyler!
 I am a first year master's student at the University of Waterloo where I work with Roger Melko and the Perimeter Institute Quantum Intelligence Lab, or the [PIQuIL](https://perimeterinstitute.ca/perimeter-institute-quantum-intelligence-lab-piquil).
 Previously, I attended the University of North Carolina at Chapel Hill where I studied physics and mathematics, earning Highest Honors for the defense of my [senior honors thesis](https://cdr.lib.unc.edu/concern/honors_theses/kk91fs099).
 Though my undergraduate research experiences span a number of fields, I mostly worked with Joaquín Drut and his [Computational Quantum Matter](https://drut.web.unc.edu/) group.

+## Research Updates

+My first project as a graduate student was [recently published in Physical Review B](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.105.205108).
+This was a really nice project and there are lots of interesting opportunities for follow up projects (so stay tuned)!
+I also worked with some great people, which is always an added bonus.
+I got to present this work at the Toulouse School for Machine Learning and Quantum Many Body Physics in April 2022.

+This summer I am working on a couple of those aforementioned follow up projects in addition to some new and exciting applications of [RNN Wavefunctions](https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.2.023358).

+In other news, I am officially "fast-tracking" from my Master's position to a PhD student this summer.
+Over the course of the next year, I will be finishing up course requirements and preparing for my comprehensive exam.

+## Non-Physics Fun

+When I am not working, I'm likely sitting on my front porch reading, tracking down the best cup of coffee, partaking in some form of cardio, or getting lost in the woods.
+I've never met a body of water I didn't like, I'm a competitive but indcredibly mediocre chess player, and it seems I have a unique music taste for every permutation of the follwoing: season, weather, setting, activity, company, how I felt when I woke up, etc...

+With the turn of the weather, I have been re-igniting my love for sports like Soccer and Tennis.
+I am looking forward to a low-key summer here in Waterloo, enjoying the green parks and the nearby Bruce Trail.
+I'm dying to go "up north" for a canoeing trip (in true Canadian fashion).

+If you have talked to me for more than 15 minutes, you probably know how much I love skiing and the mountains.
+I learned late in life, as in I did not grow up skiing, which has left me with an insatiable urgency to ski as much as possible.
+That's pretty hard to do here in Ontario...
+Colorado and the Canadian Rockies are constantly calling.

 ## Film Photos

 I take lots of photos on a camera that my dad used when he was in college.
 It's a 1980's era Nikon FG that shoots 35mm.
 Here are some of the shots that I am particularly fond of.